agrosso27/eurostatRTool/README.md

 The eurostatRToolCustom is an R package developed by Eurostat, offering a robust and flexible environment for the visualisation and analysis of economic indicators.
-With eurostatRToolCustom, users can create customisable HTML dashboards that display a wide range of indicators through various visualisation types, including time series plots, bar charts, and maps.
+With eurostatRToolCustom, This custom build is named `eurostatRToolCustom` to avoid conflicts with the standard `eurostatRTool` package. users can create customisable HTML dashboards that display a wide range of indicators through various visualisation types, including time series plots, bar charts, and maps.
 The package enables users to customise the overall layout, update underlying data,